-The last day of each semester and summer term on which students may drop courses without penalty is listed in the College calendar.
-Students with questions about drop dates should review the College calendar, which appears in the front of this catalog and in the class schedules published each semester, or contact the Office of Admissions and Records.
-(See Refund Policy p.
-24).
+The last day of each semester and summer term on which students may drop courses without penalty is listed in the College Calendar.
+Student with questions about drop dates should review the College Calendar, which appears in the front of this catalog and in the class schedules published each semester, or contact the Office of Admissions and Records. (see Refund Policy, p 28).